 Indigo milk cap mushrooms are a beautiful bright blue lactarius mushroom that are also edible.
-Here’s what they look like and a good recipe for turning them into a meal!
+Learn more about these beautiful mushrooms, plus get a good recipe for turning them into a meal!

 For both legal and practical reasons, any foraging articles we write also come with a warning… As detailed in our article Beginner’s guide to foraging, rule #1 is: 1.
 Never eat anything you’re not 100% certain you’ve correctly ID’d AND you’re not 100% certain is edible.
 There are plenty of plants and mushrooms that can kill your or make you sick.

 We’ve been foraging for gourmet wild mushrooms since 2010.
 Living at the base of the Appalachian Mountains in Greenville, South Carolina puts us in the heart of one of the best hiking and mushroom foraging regions in the US, and we try to enjoy this geographical attribute throughout the year.

 Outside of gardening, foraging mushrooms and plants is our favorite outdoor activity.
 It’s like going for a treasure hunt, but we get to eat the treasure at the end of the day.
 Even better, we get to exercise while learning about the amazing interspecific relationships that are taking place underfoot in our local ecosystems.

 Many people don’t realize that mushrooms are just the small fruiting bodies of very large organisms, similar to apples growing on a tree.
 How large can they get?
 Well, the largest living organism on earth is a four square mile wide honey mushroom.
 That’s pretty big!